2019-SOW-DEV-013/LeapYear/README.md

 2. All years divisible by 100 but not by 400 are NOT leap years (so, for example, 1700, 1800, and 1900 were NOT leap years, NOR will 2100 be a leap year),
 3. All years divisible by 4 but not by 100 ARE leap years (e.g., 2008, 2012, 2016),
 4. All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019).

-**Additional rule**

-	Eliminate the years divisible by 4000 from leap year

 ## Getting Started